Sri Venkateswara National Park

 Sri Venkateswara National Park is a national park and biosphere reserve in Tirupati in Andhra Pradesh, India.
 The total area of the park is 353 km2.
 The park is known for its many waterfalls, including the Talakona, Gundalakona and Gunjana.
-As the Government of India declared the Seshachalam Hills as one of the biosphere reserves of India in 2010, this national park becomes the part of it.
+As the Government of India declared the Seshachalam Hills as one of the biosphere reserves of India in 2010, this national park became the part of it.

 Geography

-The National Park is located in the Eastern Ghats spread over the Seshachalam hills of Annamaya district and Tirumala hills of Tirupati district.
+The National Park is located in the Eastern Ghats spread over the Seshachalam hills of Tirupati district.
 The elevation varies from 150 to 1130 m.
 The terrain is undulating with forest covered valleys.
 Most of the rainfall is received from the northeast monsoon and a little from the southwest monsoon.
 The vegetation here is a mix of dry deciduous and moist deciduous types.

 Average rainfall in the region is 900 mm.
 The average temperature of the region varies from 12 to 44 C.

 Flora and fauna

 Flora

-The vegetation in the national park consists of dry deciduous mixed forest with patches of moist deciduous forests in the valleys.
-The area has about 1,500 vascular plant species belonging to 174 families, of which many are endemic.
+The vegetation in the national park consists of dry deciduous mixed forest with areas of moist deciduous forests in the valleys.
+The area has about 1,500 vascular plant species belonging to 174 families, of which several are endemic.
 Some of the rare and endemic plant species like red sanders, Shorea talura, Shorea tumbugaia, Terminalia pallida, sandalwood, Cycas beddomei, Syzygium alternifolium and Psilotum nudum occur in this region.